rjiang12/CS132F/APIDOC.md

 # Shoe Store API Documentation
+** Roy Jiang **
 This API is designed to retrieve shoe inventory, retrieve frequently asked questions, and intake customer inquiries.
 Shared behavior includes 500 errors for server issues with reading and/or writing to the respective data files.
+In addition, there is a catch-all 404 for unknown endpoints.

 ## GET /stock